-Description: "Equipment" means an article including items of personal property, as distinguished from real property, with OHA grant funding must continue to be used to benefit per unit and the number of units. the Native Hawaiian community after the term of the OHA grant.

-having a useful life of more than one year and an acquisition Justification: For each type of equipment requested, provide a cost of \$500 or more per unit.
-Note: Equipment purchased description of the item and its relevance to the project, the cost
+Description: "Equipment" means an article including items of personal property, as distinguished from real property, having a useful life of more than one year and an acquisition cost of \$500 or more per unit.
+Note: Equipment purchased with OHA grant funding must continue to be used to benefit the Native Hawaiian community after the term of the OHA grant having a useful life of more than one year and an acquisition Justification: For each type of equipment requested, provide a cost of \$500 or more per unit.
+Note: Equipment purchased description of the item and its relevance to the project, the cost with OHA grant funding must continue to be used to benefit per unit and the number of units.